kyb3r/tts-api/README.md

 # Daniel (UK) Text To Speech API

 Implementation of an API that runs on OSX that serves the high quality Daniel voice that ships with Macs.
-Existing voices that work with SAPI5 on windows do not have the same level of fidelity.
+Existing voices that work with SAPI5 on windows have much worse quality.

 ## Prerequisites